sungsoo-ahn/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

     </div>
 </div>

-Using subsampling, we get a basically the same noise levels for SGD as GD.
+Using subsampling, we get basically the same noise levels for SGD as GD.
 However, it must be noted that the figures we have are also a function of the numerical solver we are using to compute the $$\sigma$$ for a given setting.
 Here, as we previously state, we are using the RDP accountant of the Google dp-accounting library.
 Using tighter numerical solvers, we can actually show that subsampling allows us to add less noise, especially at smaller values of $$T$$ and $$q$$.